Pre-professional programs prepare students for graduate studies in medicine and allied health professions

 At Drew, you can choose from two paths to medical school.
 The first is a rigorous bachelor’s degree program preparing you to apply to any medical, dental, optometry or veterinary school you choose.

-The second is a seven-year dual degree in medicine with the University of Medicine and Dentistry of New Jersey–New Jersey Medical School (UMDNJ-NJMS).
+The second is a seven-year dual degree in medicine with the Rutgers New Jersey Medical School.
 Successful candidates spend three years of study at Drew and four years at NJMS, completing both B.A. and M.D. degrees.

 Since course requirements vary among schools, your adviser will help you customize your program.
 Most schools require one year of biology with labs (we recommend at least three semesters), one year of physics with lab, two years of chemistry (including one year of organic, with lab) and one year of English.
 Some require math, biochemistry or psychology.